AbdalrhmanHussin/HoltDateFormater/README.md

 ## Holt is vue-plugin used to simplify formatting the provided date into  the format that you want in easy way

+## Note This package support only Vue 3

 # Npm website

 https://www.npmjs.com/package/holtdataformater